gemfire/gemfire-developer-website/content/blog/logging-partitionedregion-entry-details-per-bucket/index.md

 ---
+title: Logging VMware GemFire PartitionedRegion Entry Details Per Bucket
+lastmod: '2021-04-22'
 date: 2020-09-15
-description: This article shows how to get details for each BucketRegion in the PartitionedRegion.
-lastmod: '2021-04-22'
 team:
 - Barry Oglesby
-title: Logging Apache Geode PartitionedRegion Entry Details Per Bucket
 type: blog
+description: This article shows how to get details for each BucketRegion in the PartitionedRegion.
 ---

 ## Introduction